aungmoe32/managex/README.md

 The response will include an authentication token to be used in subsequent requests.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ## 🧪 Testing with Postman

 A comprehensive Postman collection is included in this repository to help you test all API endpoints.
 The collection file `ManageX.postman_collection.json` contains pre-configured requests for all available endpoints.